 Zemp received his undergraduate degree from The Citadel, The Military College of South Carolina, and master’s degrees from The Catholic University of America and the U.S. Army War College.
 He completed his postgraduate studies as a fellow to the Foreign Service Institute through the U.S. Naval War College and the Postgraduate School.

-He is a graduate of Vanderbilt University with a bachelor’s degree in Mechanical Engineering, and was commissioned in the Navy through the Naval Reserve Officers Training Corps Program in May 1979.
-He subsequently earned Master’s degrees from both the Naval Postgraduate School and the Naval War College.
-French currently serves as a member of the National Advisory Committee for the Military Child Education Coalition (MCEC).
+A graduate of Vanderbilt University with a bachelor’s degree in Mechanical Engineering, Vice Admiral William French was commissioned through the Naval Reserve Officers Training Corps Program in May 1979.
+He earned a Master of Science degree from Naval Postgraduate School in 1986 and a Master of Arts from the Naval War College in 1999.

 As the Chief Financial Officer, Bill Zamagni is responsible for directing the Armed Services YMCA financial operations and making strategic decisions based on the organization's financial stability.
 Bill has more than 20 years of executive, financial, and operational leadership experience managing global multi-million-dollar programs.
 Bill served over 26 years in the Marine Corps and retired as a Colonel in 2017.
 He began his Marine Corps career as a helicopter pilot flying AH-lW Super Cobras followed by diverse operational and staff assignments around the world to include the command of a Marine Light Attack Helicopter Squadron and a tour in the United Kingdom with the British Royal Marines.